 What Is the Vitamin K Shot?

 The vitamin K shot is a one-time dose administered intramuscularly into a newborn’s thigh.
-In a full-term infant, the standard amount is 1 mg.
+In a full-term infant, the standard amount is 1 milligram.
 Preterm or particularly small newborns may receive a smaller dose based on the baby’s weight and gestational age.3

-The vitamin K shot at birth is not a vaccine.
-Although it is an injection administered into a muscle, similar to many vaccines, it does not trigger the baby’s immune system.4
+The vitamin K shot at birth isn’t a vaccine.
+Although it’s an injection administered into a muscle, similar to many vaccines, it doesn’t trigger the baby’s immune system.4 Ingredients in the shot are:1,5

 - Vitamin K: This is also called phytonadione.

-- Dextrose: This is also known as sugar.
+- Dextrose: This is a simple sugar.

 How Does the Shot Work?